foxitsoftware/cordova-plugin-foxitpdf/README.md

 - __eventname__: The name of the event to listen for _(String)_

+  - __onDocWillSave__: This event fires when the document will be saved.
   - __onDocSaved__: This event fires when the document is saved.
   - __onDocOpened__: This event fires when the document is Opened.